BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Additionally, the separation of responsibility between the main framework and the UI is satisfied as react executes asynchronously with the core framework.

-Lets review the requirements listed at the beginning after the 2nd overview:
+Lets review the requirements listed at the beginning again at the end of this section:
 - [An overview of the problem](#sec31) yields to the following requirements:
 1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
 2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).